What is WebMAP?

-WebMAP migrates C#/Winforms/.NET source code from a client-server architecture to a new code base that is architected to be a modern web application.
-After migration the source code must be compiled and deployed on a web server.
-Because WebMAP uses automation based on machine-learning algorithms, fewer defects are created compared to a manual rewrite.
+WebMAP migrates Winforms/.NET source code (either C# or VB.NET) from a client-server architecture to a new code base that is architected to be a modern web application.
+After migration the source code must be compiled, debugged, and deployed on a web server.
+Because WebMAP uses automation to transform code, fewer defects are created compared to a manual rewrite.
 You get a new code base, completely readable and maintainable, using state-of-the art languages, frameworks, and patterns without introducing defects in your business logic.
 WebMAP can shave up to 80 percent of the time and cost needed to "webify" a Windows desktop application.

 Why would I want to use this?